How Agentic AI is shaping the next wave of intelligent AP workflows

 Agentic AI suggests a future where AP becomes a more self-managing function.
 Instead of waiting for approvals or relying on exception queues, intelligent agents can evaluate scenarios, determine the best course of action, and carry it out while providing transparency to finance leaders.

 This shift is not about removing human oversight.
 It is about elevating teams to focus on strategy, supplier relationships, and spend insights, while AI manages the operational grind.
-Autonomy in AP will not be an all-at-once transformation, but it is a direction many forward-looking teams are now exploring.
+Autonomy in AP will not be an all-at-once transformation, but it is a direction many forward-looking teams are now exploring, and one Medius is actively building toward, with a clear roadmap from task-based agents in 2025 to cross-product agents in 2026 and role-based, outcome-owning agents in 2027 and beyond.

-What Agentic AI could look like in AP workflows
+What Agentic AI looks like in AP workflows today — at Medius

-In practical terms, an agentic AP workflow could include systems that:
+In practical terms, an agentic AP workflow also includes systems that:

 Prioritize invoices based on payment terms, risk exposure, or vendor history